codeperfectplus/IACAH/README.md

 ## Problem Statement

-During the event, participants will be working on a problem of Image classification.
-The input dataset will consist of images containing Hindi characters.
 The challenge is to identify the presence of a character in images using Convolutional Neural Networks.

 The dataset will contain the following: